OneBusAway/onebusaway-application-modules/src/site/markdown/api/where/methods/schedule-for-stop.md

 ## Request Parameters

-* id - encoded in the url directly, this specifies the stop id to request the schedule for
+* id - the stop id to request the schedule for, encoded directly in the URL:
 	* `http://api.pugetsound.onebusaway.org/api/where/schedule-for-stop/[ID GOES HERE].xml`
 * date - The date for which you want to request a schedule of the format YYYY-MM-DD (optional, defaults to current date)